 “No problem can be solved from the same level of consciousness that created it” – Albert Einstein

-These historic bookends made for a fitting conclusion to a year that provided plenty of excitement and economic suspense throughout the entirety of the year 2018.
+These historic book ends made for a fitting conclusion to a year that provided plenty of excitement and economic suspense from beginning to end.

-So, with the lump of coal investors got x-mas eve turned to dust by the hooves of a resurgent bull stampede, it might be a good time to reflect on some of the more significant news and events that occurred during the last twelve months.
+So, with the lump of coal investors received Christmas eve turned into dust under the hooves of a resurgent bull stampede, it might be a good time to reflect on some of the more significant news and events witnessed over the last twelve months.

 Unemployment held relatively steady averaging just under 4% with job numbers exceeding forecasts throughout much of the year.

-Meanwhile, the Federal Reserve continued to push interest rates higher despite a growing number of calls for bankers to consider slowing or pausing their rate normalization program.
+Meanwhile, the Federal Reserve continued pushing up interest rates despite a growing number of calls for bankers to consider slowing or pausing their rate normalization program.

-And, on Wednesday, August 22nd, we officially entered into the longest running bull market of the modern era at 9½ years.
+,n Wednesday, August 22nd, we officially entered the longest bull market in modern times at 9½ years.

-Also, during the month of October, the Conference Board index of consumer confidence rose to an 18-year high indicating a high-degree of optimism by Americans — based on a variety of financial activities; most notably savings and spending trends.
+, during the month of October, the Conference Board index of consumer confidence rose to an 18-year high indicating a high-degree of optimism for the economy by Americans —

-Taken together, these headlines might seem to indicate we’re in one of the strongest and most prosperous economic periods seen in decades, but is that really the case?
+Taken individually, these headlines might seem to indicate we’re in one of the strongest and most prosperous economic periods seen in decades, but is that really the case?

 Let’s dig a little deeper and see what we can find.

-This year, like the last and many before it, the government proved once again completely incapable of turning away from the easy money window over at the FED and proceeded to bury the American taxpayer under another $1.37 trillion of debt.
+This year, like the last and many before it, the government proved once again completely incapable of turning away from the easy money window over at the FED and proceeded to bury the middle class another $1.37 trillion

 But the debt meme doesn’t end there.